bioinformaticsgx/Spotify-Music-Data-Analysis/README.md

 ⋅⋅⋅3.
 Vectorized Non-numeric ones *(e.g. genres, album name, artist name)*

+**Critical features include:**

-One critical target variable is `track popularity`, which we used as indicator of popularity.
-It's provided by Spotify API, and calcuated by algorithms based on total number of plays the track has had and how recent those plays are.
+⋅⋅⋅A. Track_Popularity, which is major indicator of song popularity and later used for correlation and data training in this         project.
+It reflects "hotness" by today's music listeners, calculated by total number of plays the track has had and how       recent those plays are.

+⋅⋅⋅B. Year, which is used extensively for time-series analysis to demonstrate the trend of music evolution in the project.